-The ES is not part of the TOE and is out of scope of the evaluation, except Neslib when it is embedded.
+The ES is not part of the TOE and is out of scope of the evaluation.

-- The user guidance documentation, part of the TOE, consists of: - the product Data Sheet and die description, - optionally the ST33G1M2 platform Technical Notes, - the product family Security Guidance, - the AIS31 user manuals, - the Cortex M3 SC300 Technical Reference Manuals, - the Firmware user manual. - · the Flash loader installation guide, - · optionally the Neslib user manual. - The complete list of guidance documents is detailed in Section 9. - 35 Figure 1 provides an overview of the ST33G Platform.
+- 33 The user guidance documentation, part of the TOE, consists of: - the product Data Sheet and die description, - optionally the ST33H768 platform Technical Notes, - the product family Security Guidance, - the AIS31 user manuals, - the Cortex M3 SC300 Technical Reference Manuals, - the Firmware user manual, - the Flash loader installation guide. - 34 The complete list of guidance documents is detailed in Section 9. - 35 Figure 1 provides an overview of the ST33H768 D01.

 Figure 1.
-ST33G Platform block diagram
+ST33H768 D01 block diagram